Hyperbolic decomposition of Dirichlet distance for ARMA models: Introduction

 \section{Introduction}

-Information geometry, an interdisciplinary field that combines information theory, probability theory, statistics, and differential geometry, has gained prominence across various research domains.
-Notably, time series analysis and signal processing have become significant areas of application for information geometry, offering both deeper mathematical insights and practical benefits.
-As the information geometry of linear systems and time series models was developed \cite{amari1987differential,ravishanker1990differential,ravishanker2001differential}, Bayesian predictive priors for linear systems were derived from this framework, demonstrating that these priors outperform Jeffreys' prior \cite{tanaka2018superharmonic}.
-Additionally, the priors have been identified for various signal processing and time series models \cite{choi2015kahlerian,choi2015application,choi2015geometric,oda2021shrinkage}.
+Information geometry, an interdisciplinary field that combines information theory, probability theory, statistics, and differential geometry, has gained prominence in various research domains.
+Notably, time series analysis and signal processing have become significant areas of applications for information geometry, offering both deeper mathematical insights and practical benefits.
+As the differential-geometric approach to linear systems and time series models was developed \cite{amari1987differential,ravishanker1990differential,ravishanker2001differential}, Bayesian predictive priors were also derived from this geometric framework, demonstrating that these priors outperform Jeffreys' prior \cite{tanaka2018superharmonic}.
+Furthermore, the priors have been identified for various signal processing filters and time series models \cite{choi2015kahlerian,choi2015application,choi2015geometric,oda2021shrinkage}.

-In information geometry, such mathematically sophisticated structures offer both theoretical and practical advantages.
-A notable example is K\"ahler geometry-based approach to the information geometry of time series models and linear systems \cite{barbaresco2006information,choi2015kahlerian}.
-The mathematical formulation using K\"ahler structure for the information geometry of signal filters facilitates the efficient computation of geometric objects from the K\"ahler potential \cite{choi2015kahlerian}.
+In information geometry, such mathematical sophistication is equipped with both theoretical and practical advantages.
+A notable example is the K\"ahler geometry-based approach to the information geometry of time series models and linear systems \cite{barbaresco2006information,choi2015kahlerian}.
+The mathematical formulation using the K\"ahler manifold for the information geometry of signal filters facilitates efficient computation of geometric objects from the K\"ahler potential \cite{choi2015kahlerian}.
 Furthermore, the K\"ahler structure within information geometry also provides computational benefits in identifying high-performing Bayesian predictive priors for linear systems \cite{choi2015kahlerian,choi2015application,choi2015geometric,oda2021shrinkage}.